chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 ## Explicit Proxy Settings
 Chocolatey has proxy support starting with 0.9.9.9.

-You can simply configure 1 or 3 settings and Chocolatey will use a proxy server.
+You can simply configure 1 or 3 settings and Chocolatey will use a proxy server. `proxy` is required and is the location and port of the proxy server. `proxyUser` and `proxyPassword` are optional.
+The values for user/password are only used for credentials when both are present.

 ~~~sh
 choco config set proxy <locationandport>